bemisguided/vscode-ink-language-tools/README.md

 ## Contributing

+Leveraged the Syntax Highlighting from this other [vscode-ink extension](https://github.com/RenderBr/ink-vscode/) extension.

 This extension is open source and welcomes contributions!
 Please feel free to:

 - Report bugs and request features via GitHub Issues